-- The cash funds that back up the CRR are invested until utilised. - The CRR may only be utilised for purchasing items of property, plant and equipment, and may not be used for their maintenance. - Whenever an asset is purchased out of the CRR, an amount equal to the cost price of the asset is transferred from the CRR, and the accumulated surplus is credited by a corresponding amount.
+- The cash funds that back up the CRR are invested until utilised - The CRR may only be utilised for the purpose of purchasing items of property, plant and equipment, and may not be used for the maintenance of these items. - Whenever an asset is purchased out of the CRR, an amount equal to the cost price of the asset is transferred from the CRR, and the accumulated surplus is credited by a corresponding amount.